lzrmihnea/ubb.dp.1819/README.md

 ### Ex.
 1.2.
 Coffee Factory
-Create a Coffee Service implementation to return an identified coffee material depending on the ingredients given as input
+Create a Coffee Service implementation to return an identified coffee type depending on the ingredients given as input

 The list of possible coffee types:
 - espresso: 2 cups water + 0.25 cups coffee-beans roasted